RusticVoid/StratHex/README.md

 - [ ] Better Terrain Gen
 - [ ] Revamp building and the build menu

-I do plan on adding more to this game but right now I don't really have many ideas.

 ## How to run
 download the code and unzip it.